 Your Social Security card is one of the most important pieces of ID you have.
 A lost or stolen Social Security number (SSN) can lead to severe financial and personal consequences that are more difficult to reverse than, say, those of losing a credit card.

-Canceling debit, credit and other identification cards is a relatively simple process if you have proper corroborating ID.
+Canceling debit, credit and other identification cards is a relatively simple process if you have a proper corroborating ID.
 However, because of its importance, the Social Security Administration (SSA) won’t give you a new Social Security number unless there is substantial proof that it is being used by someone else.
 The process takes a long time, requires a lot of paperwork, and gives a criminal plenty of time to cause damage to your identity and finances.

 If you’ve lost your Social Security card or someone has stolen your Social Security number, you’re at great risk for identity theft.
 There are several ways a thief can cause damage if they have your SSN, especially if they also have access to other identifying information such as your address, personal information and credit card number.
 These include: